What Are Wisdom Teeth?

 What Are Impacted Wisdom Teeth?

 Because wisdom teeth are the last teeth to come in it is quite common that once they finally erupt they come out at a strange angle or get stuck and only partially break through the gums.
-This is most commonly the result of a lack of space in the mouth.
-When wisdom teeth only partially emerge through the gums they are referred to as impacted.
-Wisdom teeth extraction may be necessary in this case.
+Impacted wisdom teeth are those that are obstructed from erupting properly.
+This common issue arises due to the lack of space in the mouth, forcing the teeth to grow at an angle, sometimes even horizontally, or to become trapped below the gum line.

 Why Extract Wisdom Teeth?